 The NAOI understands that the observation that equity prices are cyclical and that uncorrelated assets move up and down at different times is not a new discovery.
 Market cycles and momentum investing have been studied and used for years.

-The significant breakthrough that the NAOI has made is the design of a new investment type called Dynamic Investments (DIs) that enable the investing public to easily take advantage of the predictive information available in market cycles.
+The significant breakthrough that the NAOI has made is that Dynamic Investments (DIs) enable the investing public to easily take advantage of the predictive information available in market cycles.
 This is not insignificant.
 DIT and DIs bring high-return, low-risk investing methods, that are found today almost exclusively in the realm of hedge-funds.
 Via Dynamic Investment Theory, the NAOI has brought these high returns, without excessive risk, directly to the average investor in a simple, easy to understand and user-friendly manner.